The Kybit

 Control as Distance Between Futures

-Start with what control actually does.
+Control changes the distribution of possible outcomes.
 Before an agent intervenes, the world has some probability distribution over outcomes — call it \(P_{\text{initial}}\), the distribution drift would deliver on its own.
 After the agent acts, the outcomes follow a different distribution, \(P_{\text{final}}\), reshaped in the agent’s favor.
 The control exerted is precisely the gap between those two futures: how far the agent dragged the probabilities from where they were going to where the agent wanted them.

 \[ D_{KL}(P_{\text{final}} \parallel P_{\text{initial}}) = \sum_{i} P_{\text{final}}(i)\,\log_2\frac{P_{\text{final}}(i)}{P_{\text{initial}}(i)} \]